Densaugeo/paraforge/README.md

 - Code cleanup
   * Abbreviations: tri, vtx, prim
   * Try to de-abstract the many layers to get from a top-level Python call to actual geometry code.
-The Python wrappers for wasm_calls seem a good place to start
+The Python wrappers for wasm_calls are gone now!
+Can I remove more layers?
   * Change selection data structure from Vector to HashSet
   * Naming standardization: Methods that add an existing object should be named .add_\*, methods that create a new object should be named .new_\*